ljw2024polyu/HPR-web-test/hprlp/_sources/About HPR-LP/index.md.txt

 # About HPR-LP

-HPR-LP is a GPU-accelerated solver for linear programming based on the Halpern Peaceman–Rachford method with adaptive restart
+HPR-LP is a GPU-accelerated solver for linear programming based on the Halpern Peaceman–Rachford method with adaptive restart.
 <!-- ```{toctree}
 :maxdepth: 1
 :caption: About HPR-LP